Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     user or to an IAM group that the user belongs to, for working in the console users must have permissions to perform the actions that the console performs, such as listing and creating AWS resources

+**IAM-Access Management**:
+- Helps you to define what a user or other entity is allowed to do in account, called as authorization
+- Permissions are granted through policies that are created and then attached to users, groups, or roles
+- By default a user cannot access anything
+- Users or groups can have multiple policies attached to them that grant different permissions
+- You can assign a role to a federated user
+- _Resource based policy_:
+    - You can assign a policy to a resource(eg: S3) in addition to attaching to a user or group, this is called as resource-based policy, you specify what actions are permitted and hat resource is affected
+    - include the principal who is granted the permission

+**IAM Users**:
+- When you first create an AWS account, you first create an account(root user) which you use to sign in to AWS
+- You have complete unrestricted access to all the resources in your AWS account
+- Not possible to restrict the permissions that are granted to the AWS account
+- Create an IAM user for yourself and then assign yourself admin permissions for your account
+- IAM user with admin permissions is not the same thing as the AWS account root user
+- An IAM user is an entity that you create in AWS
+- IAM users are global entities, no region is required to be specified when you define user permissions
+- Each IAM user is associated with one and only one AWS account
+- A brand new IAM user has no permissions to do anything
+- You can grant user permissions by attaching IAM policies to them directly, or making them members of IAM groups
+- IAM user for a service that needs credentials to make requests to AWS is known as "service account"
+- You can have **5000** users, for more users make use of STS
+- When you create a user, you can identify them by either their names or ARN(arn:aws:iam::account-id-without-hyphens:user/Bob)
+- Create credentials or the user, depending on the type of access the user requires, i.e. programmatic or management console
+- When you create access key, IAM returns the access key ID and secret access key
+- You can give permissions to users to list, rotate and manage their own keys using an IAM policy

+**IAM Roles**:
+- a set of permissions that grants access to actions and resources in AWS
+- does not have a long term credentials associated with it
+- roles can be assumed by any one of the following:
+    - IAM user in the same account
+    - IAM user in a different account
+    - web service offered by AWS such as EC2
+    - federated user
+- **_Resource based policies_**
+    - specifies who can access the resource
+    - cross-account access with a resource-based policy has an advantage over a role, i.e. a user continues to have access in the trusted account, and does not need to give their permissions in place of the role
+    - not all services support resource-based policies
+- **_IAM Service Roles_**
+    - A role that service assumes to perform actions on your behalf
+    - Must define a role for the service to assume
+    - Vary from service to service, but many allow you to choose your permissions
+    - Create, modify, and delete a service role from within IAM
+- **_IAM Role for EC2 instance_**
+    - when you launch an EC2 instance you can specify a role as a launch parameter
+    - IAM automatically provides temporary security credentials that are attached to the role, and then makes them available for the EC2 instance to use on behalf of its applications
+    - the temporary security credentials are available on the instance and are rotated 5 minutes before the expiration
+    - for cases other than EC2 roles you need to request temporary credentials first
+    - Instance profile is required to assign an AWS role and its associated permissions to an EC2 instance, it contains the role and can provide temporary credentials to an app that runs on the instance
+    - **only 1 role can be assigned to an EC2 instance**, and all the app on that instance share the same role and permissions
+    - ** Although a role is usually assigned to an EC2 instance when you launch it, a role can also be attached to an EC2 instance that is already running**
+- **_IAM Role Delegation_**
+    - is granting of permission to someone to allow access to resources that you control
+    - this involves setting up trust between the account that owns the resource(trusting account), and the account that contains the users that need to access the resource(the trusted account)
+    - the accounts can be either be the same account, 2 accounts under the same org, 2 accounts owned by different orgs
+    - to delegate  permission to access a resource, you can create an IAM role that has 2 policies attached
+        - **_Permission policy_**
+            - Where the actions and resources the role can use are defined
+            - It grants the user of the role the needed permissions to carry out the intended tasks on the resource
+        - **_Trust policy_**
+            - Specifies which trusted accounts are allowed to grant its users permissions to assume the role,
+            - The trusted entity is included in the policy as principal element in the document
+            - You cannot specify a wildcard(*) as a principal
+            - The trust policy on the role in the trusting account is 1 half of the permissions, the other half is a permissions policy attached to the user in the trusted account that allows the user to switch to, or assume the role
+- **_IAM Role for Cross-Account Access_**
+    - To grant users access to resources from 1 account to another do not share credentials, access keys, instead use IAM roles
+    - You can define a role in trusting account, that specifies what permissions the IAM users in the other accounts are allowed
+    - In some web services you can attach a policy directly to a resource called as resource-based policies
+    - A user in 1 account can switch to a role in the same or different account
+        - While using the role the user can perform only the actions and access only the resources permitted by the role; their original user permissions are suspended
+        - When the user exists the role, the original user permissions are restored
+        - Services that support resource-based policies are S3, SNS, SQS, Glacier vaults
+    - When to use IAM users vs IAM Roles
+        - Use IAM user when:
+            - You created an AWS account and you are the only person who works in your account
+            - Other people in your group need to work in your AWS account, and your group is using no other identity mechanism
+            - You want to use the AWS CLI
+        - Use IAM Role when:
+            - You are creating an app that runs on EC2 instances and that app makes requests to AWS
+            - You are creating an app that runs on a mobile phone and that makes requests to AWS
+            - Users in your company are authenticated in your corporate network and want to be able to use AWS without having to sign in again

+- **_Logging sign-in details in CloudTrail_**
+    - If you enable CloudTrail to log sign-in events to your log, you need to be aware of how CloudTrail chooses where to log the events
+    - Users are redirected to either global or a regional sign-in endpoint, based on whether the selected service console supports regions
+    - You can manually request a certain regional sign-in endpoint by signing in to the region-enabled main console home page using a URL syntax like: https://alias.signin.aws.amazon.com/console?region=ap-southeast-1, AWS redirects you to ap-southeast-1 regional sign-in endpoint

+- **_IAM Best practices_**
+    1. Lock away your AWS account Root user access keys
+    2. Create individual IAM users
+    3. Use AWS defined policies to assign permissions whenever possible
+    4. Use groups to assign permissions to IAM users
+    5. Grant least privilege
+    6. Use access levels to review IAM permissions(AWS categorizes each service action into one of four access levels based on what each action does: List, Read, Write, or Permissions management)
+    7. Configure a strong password policy
+    8. Enable MFA for privileged users
+    9. Use roles for applications that run on AWS EC2 instances
+    10. Delegate by using roles instead of sharing credentials
+    11. Rotate credentials  regularly
+    12. Remove unnecessary credentials
+    13. Use policy conditions for Extra security
+    14. Monitor Activity in your AWS account

 **Summary**:

 IAM consists of the following:
 - Users
 - Groups(group users and apply policies to them)